everx-labs/ton-labs-contracts/solidity/depool/README.md

 tonos-cli account <depool_address>
 ```

-Additionally, DePool emits the `TooLowDePoolBalance` [event] when its balance drops too low, indicating how far below the `balanceThreshold` did its balance drop.
+Additionally, DePool emits the `TooLowDePoolBalance` [event] when its balance drops too low to perform state update operations.

 Replenish the balance (it's recommended to top it up to 1.5*`balanceThreshold`) from any multisignature wallet with the following command: